image 16 01

 history gallery 4

-Peter Dabovitch, "Mister Peter"
+Peter Dabovitch, "Mister Pete"

 Vulture Mine Caretaker, 1913